 Student Work Placement Program (SWPP)

-SWPP gives post-secondary students in science, technology, engineering, math (STEM) and business programs across Canada paid work experience related to their field of study.
-Over 11,500 paid student work placements will be created by this program through 2021.
+SWPP gives post-secondary students across Canada paid work experience related to their field of study.

 Employment and Social Development Canada (ESDC) works with Employer Delivery Partners.
 Employer Delivery Partners are a group of recognized associations and organizations that represent the interests of employers in industries.
 The ESDC works with businesses and post-secondary education institutions to: